Seventh Crusade: Aftermath

 The Seventh Crusade had involved Outremer in a terrible military catastrophe.
 Although Louis' four years at Acre did much to repair the damage, the loss of manpower would never be recovered.
 His coming to the East had been simultaneously unfortunate and necessary, but his departure brought the risk of immediate harm.
 He left behind him as his representative Geoffrey of Sergines as seneschal to the kingdom.
 The bailli of the kingdom was now John of Ibelin, Count of Jaffa and Ascalon, who had succeeded his cousin John of Arsuf.
 The latter John was likely in Cyprus, advising Plaisance, legal regent of both kingdoms.
 The death of Conrad II of Jerusalem on 21 May 1254 resulted in his two-year-old son Conradin becoming the king of Jerusalem, albeit nominally.
 As one of his last official acts, Louis arranged a multi-year truce with Damascus beginning 21 February 1254, as an-Nasir Yusuf was justifyably concerned about the Mongol peril and had no wish for war with the Franks.
 Aybak of Egypt also wished to avoid war and in 1255 made a ten years’ truce with the Franks.
 Jaffa was expressly excluded from the truce, as the sultan wished to secure it as a port for his Palestinian province.
 The frontier between the parties were subject to constant raids and counter-raids.
 In January 1256, the Franks captured a large caravan of pack animals.
 When the Mamluk governor of Jerusalem led an expedition in March to punish the raiders, he was defeated and killed.
-Aybak made a new treaty with Damascus, again with the caliph’s mediation, ceding Palestine.
+Aybak made a new treaty with Damascus, again with the caliph's mediation, ceding Palestine.
 Both Muslim powers renewed their truces with the Franks, to last ten years and to cover the territory of Jaffa.

-The Ayyubid dynasty would essentially end with the Siege of Aleppo from 18 January to 24 January 1260 in which the Mongols completed their invasion of the Levant.
+The Ayyubid dynasty would essentially end with the Siege of Aleppo from 18 to 24 January 1260 in which the Mongols completed their invasion of the Levant.
 Later that year, on 3 September 1260, the Mamluks defeated the Mongols at the Battle of Ain Jalut, halting the advance of the Ilkhanate.
 As the Mamluk dynasty grew in power under Baibars, Louis IX petitioned Clement IV, elected pope in 1265, to go on yet another expedition, the Eighth Crusade.